Zoning Board — April 6, 2026

 The board reviewed and approved the minutes from the previous meeting held on March 2nd.

-A continued hearing regarding a request for a variance to allow a manufactured home on a lot in the R1 district.
-The applicant updated the unit size from 1,344 to 1,280 square feet.
+A request for a variance to allow the placement of a manufactured home on a lot in the R1 district where they are not permitted.

 Controversy & dissent